Saguaro cacti, fruit trees and other plants are also stressed by Phoenix’s extended extreme heat

 “We do take a lot of precautions, especially to our planters and people that don’t just work in the office,” Booth said.
 “Our yard crew, they’re in long sleeves.
 They have their straw hats on.
 We make sure we have bottled water in the fridge at all times.
 We haven’t had any heat exhaustion yet out of this (location).”

 As of Wednesday, there was no rain in the forecast anytime soon according to the National Weather Service.
-After two days of a slight drop, high temperatures are expected to be 110 degrees (43.3 Celsius) or more for the next 10 days.
+After two days of a slight drop, high temperatures reached 111 (43.9 Celsius) and are expected to be 110 degrees (43.3 Celsius) or more for the next 10 days.

 There has been some monsoonal activity in southern and northern Arizona, but Phoenix is “stuck in the middle,” meteorologist Matt Salerno said.